Manager Project Management: Mr Michael Rhode

 - The coordination of regular progress meetings at the local level and representation at the national progress meetings;

 - That the associated project management administrative functions, from project registration and evaluation through to final project completion reports, are taken care of.

-- Project Monitoring and Evaluation: Socio-economic impact assessments detailing how the MIG programme has impacted on the communities and municipalities in terms of skills development, community involvement, municipal partnerships, local economic development and how the lives of the communities have improved (EPWP)
+- Project Monitoring and Evaluation: Socio-economic impact assessments detailing how the MIG programme has impacted the communities and municipalities in terms of skills development, community involvement, municipal partnerships, local economic development, and how the lives of the communities have improved (EPWP)

 - Project-based capacity building: Coordination of project-based capacity building and developmental initiatives.

-- Coordinating project-based capacity building in terms of Job creation, with the focus on introducing labour-based construction methodology and the development of SMMEs where technically feasible.
+- Coordinating project-based capacity building in terms of Job creation, with a focus on introducing labour-based construction methodology and the development of SMMEs where technically feasible.

-- The development community-based partnerships for the operation and maintenance of the infrastructure.
+- The development of community-based partnerships for the operation and maintenance of the infrastructure.